MigrationBuyer evaluation

 1. The system shows you a recommendation.
 Compare it to what you would have ordered from the spreadsheet.

 2. Approve the cart, send the PO.
-The PO leaves through email (or whichever channel you set the supplier to prefer).
+The PO leaves through email or another configured supplier channel.

 3. When the supplier replies, watch the system parse it.
 Status updates, price changes, substitutions — all reflected in the order without you re-typing.

-4. When goods arrive, click "receive."
-Watch the inventory adjust automatically.
+4. When goods arrive, receive against the PO.
+Watch the inventory adjust through the supported sync path.

 5. Check the bill posted to QuickBooks.
 Verify COGS classification, vendor mapping, line items.